microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraServicePrincipalOAuth2PermissionGrant.md

 This example demonstrates how to get all oAuth2PermissionGrant object for a service principal in Microsoft Entra ID.
 This command gets all OAuth2 permission grants of a service principal for specified objectId.

-### Example 3: Get two OAuth2 permission grants of a service principal
+### Example 3: Get two OAuth2 permission grants of a service principal.

 ```powershell
 PS C:\> Get-EntraServicePrincipalOAuth2PermissionGrant -ObjectId 4773e0f6-b400-40b3-8508-340de8ee0893 -Top 2
 ```